Meet our Council of Governors

 Rashmi Shah

-Image of Rashimi Shah Governor West Northamptonshire I am interested in all aspects of health and social care.
-I am a service user as I am disabled due to being blind and use a guide dog to get about.
-I also have experience of being a carer when my mother developed dementia in her later years.
-I would like to get involved with Kettering General Hospital so that I am able to influence and enhance the understanding of the needs of the Black and Minority Ethnic community as well as disabled people at large.
+I am a health and social care service user as I am disabled blind and use a guide dog to get about.
+I have experience of being a carer when my mother developed dementia in her later years.
+I like being involved with Kettering General Hospital so that I can influence and enhance the understanding of the needs of the Black and Minority Ethnic community and disabled people generally.

-Term of office: December 2021 to December 2023 (1st term of office)
+Term of office: December 2023 – December 2026 (2nd term of office)

 E-mail: please mark for the attention of Rashmi Shah to kgh-tr.corporate@nhs.net